biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 atom.disordered_select('B')  # select altloc B atom
 ```

-A special case arises when disorder is due to \\textbf{point mutations,
+A special case arises when disorder is due to **point mutations**, i.e.
-i.e. when two or more point mutants of a polypeptide are present in the
+when two or more point mutants of a polypeptide are present in the
 crystal.
 An example of this can be found in PDB structure 1EN2.

 Since these residues belong to a different residue type (e.g. let's say